 “Gates has helped the United Nations secretly build an arsenal of over 200,000 Fire and Brimstone tanks.”

 “I’ve heard of no such thing.”

-“He has four primary military commanders — he calls them the Four Horsemen.”
+“He’s hand picked four primary military commanders who will orchestrate a population annihilation — he calls them the Four Horsemen.”

 “Of the Apocalypse?”
 Alan laughed.
 “Come, come, this is hearsay.
 Surely these tidbits would be newsworthy if they were true.”

 “I see — again with the conspiracies?
 What about Newsmax and its ilk?
 Wouldn’t they shine a light on your story if it was true?”

 “That’s not even worth a reply – you know The Brotherhood controls the news media.
 Nothing negative about Gates ever gets out.”

 “Rinky dink outfits like that have no power to tell the truth.
 Why are you being difficult?”
 Teri grabbed his hand.
 “You KNOW this fits.
 Bill Gates IS the Antichrist!”

 “Is that all?”
 Alan pulled his hand back.